Cluster Restore Wizard

 Enabling this option will cause the restore to overwrite existing Kubernetes resources.
 It will do this by attempting to update existing resources to match the corresponding resources from the backup.
 This update is subject to resource update semantics.
 For example, pod resources don’t allow updates, but most others do.
 Any resources that cannot be updated will generate a warning in the restore log.

-Also note that for existing PVCs, the contents of the PVs will not be modified even if this option is selected.
+Note that for PVCs, the contents of existing PVCs will be modified if this option is selected.

 By default, existing resources will not be overwritten.
 The exception to this is ServiceAccount resources.
 Resource data from backed up ServiceAccounts will be merged into existing ServiceAccounts regardless of the overwrite setting.